jupitersinsight/writeups/overthewire/natas/level11/writeup.md

     - ```$data['bgcolor'] = $_REQUEST['bgcolor'];```: assign the value of key bgcolor in $\_REQUEST to the key bgcolor in array $data

 **saveData($data);**: function saveData runw with argument $data(result from loadData)

+In order to resolve the lab we need to forge a new cookie in which the key "showpassword" is set to "yes".
+To do that we are going to perform a **[known-plaintext attack](https://alamot.github.io/xor_kpa/)** against the web application.
+The consists in exploiting the XOR encryption algorithm for which:
+1. plaintext ⊕ key = encrypted_text
+2. encrypted_text ⊕ plaintext = key
+3. encrypted_text ⊕ key = plaintext